 20:51:15:13.
 Access to pharmacy -- Records.
 Only a registered pharmacist may have access to the pharmacy stock of drugs in the hospital, nursing facility, or related facilities.
-However, when the pharmacist is absent from the hospital or other like facility, a registered nurse designated by the hospital may obtain from a hospital pharmacy stock of drugs a unit dose of a drug or medication necessary to administer to a bona fide patient in carrying out treatment and medication orders as prescribed by a licensed physician when the drug is not available in floor supplies or the emergency drug kit, to meet the immediate need in an emergency.
-This nurse shall leave in the pharmacy, on a suitable form, a record of any drugs removed, showing the name of the patient, the name of the drug, dosage size, amount taken, the date and the time, and signed by the nurse.
-Further, the nurse shall leave with the record the container from which the emergency dose was taken for drug administration purposes in order that it may be properly checked by the pharmacist.
-Such records shall be kept for three years.
+If the pharmacist is absent from the hospital or other like facility, a registered nurse designated by the hospital may obtain, from a hospital pharmacy stock of drugs, a unit dose of a drug, or medication necessary to administer to a patient in carrying out treatment and medication orders as prescribed by a licensed prescriber when the drug is not available in floor supplies, or the emergency drug kit, to meet the immediate need of the patient.
+The nurse shall leave in the pharmacy, on a suitable form, a record of any drugs removed, showing the name of the drugs were removed, and shall sign the record.
+The nurse shall leave the record and the container from which the dose was taken, in order that it may be properly checked by the pharmacist.
+These records must be kept for two years.

-Source: SL 1975, ch 16, § 1; 12 SDR 151, 12 SDR 155, effective July 1, 1986.
+Source: SL 1975, ch 16, § 1; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 50 SDR 138, effective June 2, 2024.